Warrant Officer Thomas Dalziel Taylor 1561496 RAFVR 1922—2004

 The end of Beaufighter operations was nearly upon them now.
 In April they added 3 more operations, and on 3 May one final railway patrol and that was that: 15 operations in all, in 67 flying hours.
 Along the way, Taylor had accumulated some 585 service flying hours in the Log Book.
 On 28 May 1945, Taylor was promoted again, to the “war temporary” rank of Warrant Officer.

 Stood down from operations to train with their new aircraft, the 211s were now safe from the attentions of the Japanese in the air or on the ground.
 However, the period of conversion to the de Havilland Mosquito FB Mark VI was a very testing one.
 Having withdrawn from the front firstly to Yelahanka near Bangalore in Southern India, then east to St Thomas Mount near Madras, flying training began on 11 June 1945.
-Within three weeks, there were two serious accidents resulting in the death of 4 aircrew and 38 Indian villagers.
+Within three weeks, there were two fatal accidents resulting in the death of all four aircrew and 38 Indian villagers.
 F/Sgt Taylor was closely connected to both these sad events.

 The first accident took place while the Squadron was based at Yelahanka.
 In the course of a fighter affiliation exercise on 29 June, W/O Lowcock lost control of HR554 while manoeuvring at an altitude of 2000ft and was unable to recover.
-The aircraft crashed on a local village near the airfield and caught fire on impact, killing Lowcock, his Nav/W W/O Bill Wilkes, and 38 villagers.
+The aircraft crashed on a local village near the airfield and caught fire on impact, killing Lowcock and W/O Bill Wilkes, and 38 villagers.
 Taylor was taking part in this exercise, sitting in the second seat alongside the very experienced W/O Alan Wythe DFM in RF588.

 The second accident occurred three days later.
 On 2 July, RF779 crashed in the course of a formation shallow dive-bombing display 28 miles North of Bangalore and perhaps 10 miles north of Yelahanka.
 Sadly, the pilot 1455066 W/O Kenneth Webster misjudged the pullout and the aircraft disintegrated on impact with the ground.
 Webster and his navigator 1550365 F/Sgt Jack Hopes died.
 Webster was a particularly close friend of Tom Taylor’s.
 By this date, Taylor was already at St Thomas Mount, and on that day he was in the air, doing a dual check with F/Lt Winship at the controls of Mosquito III RR277.